aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 - Call the `Visit()` method to process the PDF document
 - Access the extracted `TextSegment` objects from the `TextSegments` property

-## Make a valid PDF/A document unless the missing font or its substitution is provided?
+## How to make a valid PDF/A document unless the missing font or its substitution is provided?
 To create a valid PDF/A document in Aspose.PDF for .NET, you need to ensure that all required fonts are embedded or substituted.
 Here's an example:

 - Set the `DefaultFontName` property to define a substitute font.